Differential Cohomology: Categories, Characteristic Classes, and Connections: Applications

 In \cref{loop_groups}, we turn to the representation theory of loop groups.
 These are infinite-dimensional Lie groups, but unusually nice ones: as long as you are careful about what you mean by a representation, their representation theory closely resembles that of compact Lie groups!
 The representations we care about are projective representations, so genuine representations of a central extension by the circle group

 satisfying a ``positive energy'' condition: restricting the representation to $\TT$, its weight subspaces for negative weights are trivial.
 The reader may wonder how invariant this definition is, and is right to be concerned: it is a significant theorem of Pressley--Segal \cite[Theorem 13.4.2]{loop} that when $G$ is simply connected and compact, every positive energy representation of $\LG$ admits an intertwining projective $\Diffplus(\TT)$-action, meaning that the notion of positive energy is preserved under reparametrizations of $\TT$.
 One of the major goals of \cref{loop_groups} is to discuss the key ideas in this theorem and its proof: we introduce and motivate the positive energy condition, we discuss the nice properties of positive energy representations, and we sketch the proof of Pressley--Segal's theorem.
 Along the way, we discuss some connections with physics.
 In \cref{PS_diffcoh}, we discuss two different connections to differential cohomology: first, the central extensions of the sort we consider are principal $\TT$-bundles over $\LG$, hence determine classes in $\H^2(\LG;\ZZ)$.
 It turns out that every element of this cohomology group comes from a central extension, and moreover, as principal $\TT$-bundles they carry canonical connections, allowing for a lift to $\Hhat^2(\LG;\ZZ)$.
-This class is related to the ``level'' that one starts with via transgression maps $\Hhat^4(\BnablaG;\ZZ)\to\Hhat^3(G;\ZZ)\to\Hhat^2(\LG;\ZZ)$.
-Central extensions that are principal $\TT$-bundles correspond to off-diagonal classes in $\H^3(\mathrm B_\bullet \LG; \ZZ(1))$, as in \cref{VirasoroAlgebra}, and we say a little about this perspective too.
+This class is related to the ``level'' that one starts with via transgression maps

+Central extensions that are principal $\TT$-bundles correspond to off-diagonal classes in the differential cohomology group $\H^3(\Bun_{\LG}; \ZZ(1))$, as in \cref{VirasoroAlgebra}, and we say a little about this perspective too.